 Creativity and design thinking are part of every step at Elf.
 Our creativity draws upon our love of beauty and our innate and learned skills in artistry, craftsmanship and precision.

 We use an iterative, design approach to collaborate with our clients.
 Using a design thinking model helps make design more accessible to businesses, and encourages creative thinking.
-We generate new ideas, explore options and come up with solutions to problems our clients (agencies, companies and startups) face.
+We generate new ideas, explore options and come up with solutions to problems our clients face.

 Design thinking offers us a way to have a consistent process and method with our clients.
 It helps in articulating and uncovering unmet needs and comprehensively addressing client goals.
 We draw upon market research and our original approach for real-time insight and deeper understanding of what's possible now and in the near future.
 Our design approach integrates insight from content, business, analytics and technology.